Drag-and-drop

 dnd

-.
-Drag-and-drop features will only be enabled once those packages have loaded.
+If omitted, the component asynchronously loads react-dnd, react-dnd-html5-backend, and react-dnd-touch-backend.
+Drag-and-drop features are only enabled once those packages have loaded.

-When both backends are provided, the touch backend will be preferred when a touch device is detected.
+When both backends are provided, the touch backend is preferred when a touch device is detected.

 canDrop